jpaul21/Machine-Learning/README.md

 # Machine-Learning
-Academic work done in ML Courses @Stevens
+Academic work done in ML Courses @Stevens Institute of Technology

 This is original work done by me.